Kawanishi N1K: Design and development

+Land-based version

 The requirement to carry a bulky, heavy float essentially crippled the N1K against contemporary American fighters.
-However, Kawanishi engineers had proposed in late 1941 that the N1K would also be the basis of a formidable land-based fighter, and a land-based version was produced as a private venture by the company.
+However, Kawanishi engineers had proposed, in late 1941, that the N1K would also be the basis of a formidable land-based fighter, and a land-based version was produced as a private venture by the company.
 This version flew on 27 December 1942, powered by a Nakajima NK9A Homare 11 18-cylinder radial engine, replacing the less powerful MK4C Kasei 13 of the N1K-1.
 The aircraft retained the mid-mounted wing of the floatplane; combined with the large propeller, this necessitated a long, stalky main landing gear.
-A unique feature was the aircraft's combat flaps that automatically adjusted in response to acceleration, freeing up the pilot's concentration and reducing the chance of stalling in combat.
-The N1K did have temperamental flight characteristics, however, that required an experienced touch at the controls.
+A unique feature was the aircraft's combat flaps that automatically adjusted in response to acceleration, freeing up the pilot's concentration, and reducing the chance of stalling in combat.
+However, the N1K did have temperamental flight characteristics that required an experienced touch at the controls.

-The Nakajima Homare was powerful, but had been rushed into production before it was sufficiently developed, and proved troublesome.
+The Nakajima Homare was powerful but had been rushed into production before it was sufficiently developed and proved troublesome.
 Another problem was landing gear failure due to poor heat treatment of the wheels.
 Apart from engine problems and the landing gear, the flight test program showed that the aircraft was promising.
 Prototypes were evaluated by the Navy, and since the aircraft was faster than the Zero and had a much longer range than the Mitsubishi J2M Raiden, it was ordered into production as the N1K1-J, the -J indicating a land-based fighter modification of the original floatplane fighter.